-8567 Introduction to 3-D Modeling and Animation (9 weeks, .5 credit)
+8567 Introduction to 3D Modeling and Animation

 This introductory course is designed to teach the student the basics of three-dimensional modeling and animation with the computer.
 Three-dimensional modeling techniques using a computerized environment will be explored through sequential assignments.